Vladimir-0001/AntiDiscordInject/README.md

 This currently only suppourts **Windows**.

 # Features
- - Low Cpu usage
+ - Low CPU usage
- - keeps discord from launching while there is malicious code on the computer
+ - Keeps discord from launching while there is malicious code on the computer
- - fast
+ - Super fast
- - stops injection based discord attacks based on [Rdimo/Discord-Injection](https://github.com/Rdimo/Discord-Injection)
+ - Stops injection based discord attacks based on [Rdimo/Discord-Injection](https://github.com/Rdimo/Discord-Injection)
+ - Removes the grabber's autoinstaller

 <br>